fixiee/Katka-web/README.md

 I use this template as a starting point for each project, when a project gets finished i try to update this tempalte to reflect new findings and also upgrade packages.

-Feel fre to reuse and give a start if you like it.
+Feel fre to reuse and give a star if you like it.

 This template uses [TailwindCSS](https://tailwindcss.com/) for styling.